codeship/screencast-storyboards/storyboards/node-github-nodejistu.md

 ![Deploy build started][screenshot-deploy-build-started]

-After the commands we already know from our first build, our application also gets deployed to Heroku now.
+After the commands we already know from our first build, our application also gets deployed to Nodejitsu now.

 ![Build Deployment][screenshot-build-deployment]